 In 2017, Indigenous and Northern Affairs Canada (INAC) was dissolved and replaced by 2 new departments: Crown-Indigenous Relations and Northern Affairs Canada (CIRNAC) and Indigenous Services Canada (ISC).

 "‘Indigenous peoples' is a collective name for the original peoples of North America and their descendants.
 ‘Aboriginal peoples' is also used.

-The Canadian Constitution recognizes three groups of Aboriginal peoples: Indians (more commonly referred to as First Nations), Inuit and Métis.
+The Canadian Constitution recognizes three such groups: Indians (more commonly referred to as First Nations), Inuit and Métis.
 These are three distinct peoples with unique histories, languages, cultural practices and spiritual beliefs.

 More than 1.4 million people in Canada identify themselves as an Aboriginal person, according to the 2011 National Household Survey (NHS). "